gatsbyjs/gatsby/packages/gatsby-source-wordpress/README.md

           }
           const postTemplate = path.resolve("./src/templates/post.js")
           // We want to create a detailed page for each
           // post node.
-We'll just use the WordPress Slug for the slug.
+We'll use the WordPress link for the slug to preserve url structure.
           // The Post ID is prefixed with 'POST_' _.each(result.data.allWordpressPost.edges, edge => {
+            const link = new URL(edge.node.link)

             createPage({
-              path: `/${edge.node.slug}/`,
+              path: link.pathname,
               component: slash(postTemplate),
               context: {
                 id: edge.node.id,